CUEAudio/sdk_demo_android/README.md

   i.putExtra(CUEActivity.EXTRA_CUE_ENABLE_NAVIGATION_MENU, true);
   startActivity(i);
   ```
+CUEActivity.EXTRA_CUE_ENABLE_NAVIGATION_MENU activity extra flag regulates whether in-built navigation menu will be shown or not.
+This extra is optional.
+By default it is set to true.

 3. In your manifest, you should also include the following code below.
 Make sure to replace {your_app_name} with your app name (no spaces) and to share this value with the CUE team.